-Eight scholar-physicians are part of the Disease-Oriented Clinical Scholars (DOCS) Program at UT Southwestern.
-Learn about them:
+Eight scholar-physicians are part of the Disease-Oriented Clinical Scholars (DOCS) Program at UT Southwestern Medical Center.

 Internal Medicine and Advanced Imaging Research Center

 Research interest: Understanding metabolic derangements that lead to fatty liver disease, through the application of advanced imaging, and metabolic techniques.

 Research interest: Understanding the regulation of the inflammatory response at a molecular level, and elucidating how these events may participate in human disease.
 We are particularly interested in pathways that regulate inflammation in the gastrointestinal mucosa, and their potential role in the pathogenesis of inflammatory bowel disease.

 Eugene McDermott Center for Human Growth and Development